-An individual may appear as Principal Investigator (PI) or co-PI in no more than one proposal submitted in response to the full proposal deadline.
+An individual may appear as Principal Investigator (PI) or co-PI in no more than one full proposal.
 Applicants are responsible for ensuring that no individual is listed as PI or co-PI in more than one proposal.
 If an individual is included as PI or co-PI in two or more proposals submitted by the full proposal deadline, then the first proposal submitted, based on the FastLane system time stamp, will be deemed the one allowable submission.
 All subsequent proposals that include the individual as PI or co-PI will be returned without review.